-If an instructor discovers an error in the recording or calculation of a student's final grade, an amended grade may be filed with the Office of the Registrar using the Change of Grade Form.
-Grade change requests for any other purpose, must be approved by the academic Dean and the Provost Office.
+If an instructor discovers an error in the recording or calculation of a student's final grade, an amended grade may be filed with the Office of the Registrar using the Change of Grade Form within 1 semester of initial grade assignment.
+Grade change requests for any other purpose, must also be signed by the academic Dean.

-NOTE: In certain extraordinary circumstances, a faculty member may find himself/herself compelled to assign a temporary grade to his/her entire class.
+Notes: In certain extraordinary circumstances, a faculty member may find himself/herself compelled to assign a temporary grade to his/her entire class.
 Faculty are advised not to use the "I" grade as a temporary grade.
 Extraordinary circumstances might include, for example, unexpected health-related setbacks for the faculty member during the period when final papers/examinations have to be graded and grades submitted to the Registrar.
 In such circumstances, if all student in the class are passing the course, the faculty member may assign a standard letter grade such as a "P" to the entire class, inform students that his is a temporary grade, and change the grade to what is assigned to each student within the next four weeks.
-The faculty member must communicate with students in advance to inform them of the above process, and he/she must inform his/her Chair and Dean about the circumstances which warranted such action.
+The faculty member must communicate with students in advance to inform them of the above process, and he/she must inform his/her Chair, Dean, and the Registrar about the circumstances which warrant such action.